garylirocks/quickrefs/azure.markdown

   - prevent noncompliant resources from being created,
   - and somtimes automatically remediate resources
 - Policy evaluation happens about once per hour
-- A group of policies is called an _initiative_
+- A group of policies is called an _initiative_, it's recommended to use initiatives even when there's only a few policies
+- A custom policy definition or initiative can be defined in a management group or subscription level, not at resource group level (can be assigned to a resource group)

 ### Blueprints